AHIP and NCL launch education initiative to aid consumers in making sense of their health insurance. By Christine Kern, contributing writer

 Consistent, high-quality patient care requires evidence-based content incorporated into the care process.
 Elsevier integrates more than 100 years of world-class clinical knowledge into provider workflows, making it accessible to providers and their patients where and when they need it.

 Health IT Outcomes is the premier information resource for today’s most pressing Health IT topics.
 Our mission is to provide healthcare providers with expert guidance on technology system selection, integration, project management, and change management.
-In addition to its online presence, Health IT Outcomes produces a bi-monthly print publication focused on peer-based content centered on best practices and implementation trends.

 Health IT Outcomes covers all technology solutions that impact the productivity, efficiency, patient care, and cash flow of a healthcare facility — from the latest electronic health record software (EHR), healthcare information exchange (HIE), healthcare information management Software (HIM), healthcare document management, healthcare business intelligence software, healthcare revenue cycle management software, point of care (POC) EMR (electronic medical record) and HIM (health information management) software to point-of-care solutions and medical imaging systems.
 The site features a comprehensive buyer's guide, daily health IT news updates on the latest technologies, contributed articles from leading healthcare industry analysts and vendors, and original success stories that highlight how leading healthcare facilities are implementing technology solutions with maximum return.

 Rapidly changing market dynamics have triggered a significant paradigm shift in healthcare organizations.
 Forward-thinking leaders embrace a dynamic process-of-care approach to improve patient experience and outcomes, replacing the more traditional point-of-care mindset.